 The apartment is part of a two storey bungalow, designed by their son Animesh, principal architect at Open to Sky.
 The plot on which the building was made belonged to Anand’s father.
 The Nayaks live on the first floor while the ground floor and second floor have been leased to tenants.

 Almost all the wooden furniture in the house has been made by Cheryl’s team of carpenters and artisans who used to work on her interior projects.
-The center table in the TV room, for instance, has been made from packing case wood that came with machinery, and later stained to match the grain that she had in mind.
+The centre table in the TV room, for instance, has been made from packing case wood that came with machinery, and later stained to match the grain that she had in mind.
 A bulky cabinet in the dining room was repurposed from a discarded cupboard she found in an office.
 An elegant wardrobe in one of their son’s bedroom has been made by recycling discarded window shutters.

 “I love old wood, it has so much character,” she exclaims.